 What is a Mugo Pine?

+Mugo pine (Pinus mugo) is a carefree evergreen that can take the place of overused landscape ground cover plants such as junipers.
+Short, shrubby varieties are neat in appearance with branches that grow to within inches of the soil.
+It has a naturally spreading habit and tolerates light shearing.
+In spring, new growth shoots almost straight up at the tips of the horizontal stems to form “candles.”
+Lighter in color than the older foliage, the candles form an attractive accent that rises above the shrub.
+Shearing off the candles results in dense growth the following season.
+These versatile, dense plants make good screens and barriers that can add privacy to the landscape and direct the flow of foot traffic.
+Use them to divide sections of the garden and create garden rooms.
+Low-growing varieties make excellent foundation plants.
 Native to European mountain areas such as the Alps, Carpathians and Pyrenees, mugo pine trees thrive in cool temperatures and high elevations.
-This group of evergreen trees grows to between 3 and 20 feet in height, and they can spread to widths of between 5 and 30 feet.
+This group of evergreen trees grows to between 3 and 20 feet (91 cm.-6 m.) in height, and they can spread to widths of between 5 and 30 (3-9 m.) feet.
 If you live in U.S. Department of Agriculture plant hardiness zones 2 through 7 and don’t have particularly hot summers, you can grow mugo pines in your landscape.

 Mugo Pine Growing

 Gardeners looking for a dense shrub or small tree to serve as a screen or a low-maintenance ground cover and those who need a plant to help with erosion control should consider planting mugo pine.
 Growing these rugged little evergreens is a snap.
 They adapt to a wide range of soil types, and they resist drought so well that they never need watering.
 All they ask for is full sun, perhaps with a little afternoon shade, and room to spread to their mature size.
 These mugo pine varieties are available in nurseries or from mail order sources:

-- ‘Mops’ grows 3 feet tall and wide with a neat, round shape.
+- ‘Mops’ grows 3 feet (91 cm.) tall and wide with a neat, round shape.

-- 'Gnome' is the smallest of the mugos, forming a mound of dense foliage only 1.5 feet tall and 3 feet wide.
+- 'Gnome' is the smallest of the mugos, forming a mound of dense foliage only 1.5 feet (46 cm.) tall and 3 feet (91 cm.) wide.